Lorenzo Barca

 Outreach Activities

-As the chairperson of the outreach team of the MSCA European network EuroPLEx, I have promoted outreach activities like:
+As the chairperson of the outreach team of the MSCA European network EuroPLEx, I have promoted the following outreach activities:

 • divulgative posts in our personal blog "QuarkBits" , in collaboration with Investigación y Ciencia.
-Two posts written by the fellows were published as a cover story in the main journal;
+Two posts written by some fellows were published as a cover story in the main journal;

 • "International Master Classes hands on Particle Physics" in 2021, where several EuroPLEx fellows participated;